ibm-cloud-docs/vpc/bare_metal_server_image.md

 * The "ESXi 7.x" option provides ESXi in licensed mode and is activated during the provisioning process.
 Billing applies for IBM rented licenses.

 For more information about how to license ESXi, see [Licensing ESXi Hosts](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.esxi.install.doc/GUID-28D25806-748B-49C0-97A1-E7DE5CB335A9.html){: external}.

+You can view and manage your VMWare licenses [here](https://cloud.ibm.com/classic/devices/vmwarelicenses).{ :external}